gallenc/solent2Public/workup/experimental/session2/Exercise1c.md

 Looking at the List interface we can see it has a number of methods including add and remove which we will use in our example.

-Raw lists can store any java Object but we wat to make sure that only Strings are ever stored in our list.
+Raw lists can store any java Object but we want to make sure that only Strings are ever stored in our list.

 We can use this by adding 'Generics' to our List definition as below.